dvv/simple/README.md

 - christkv's [node-mongodb-native](https://github.com/christkv/node-mongodb-native) as persistence layer

-Simple can be run as single process, or as robust multi-node farm.
+**Simple** can be run as single process, or as robust multi-node farm.

-Simple talks _just_ JSON REST/RPC.
+**Simple** talks _just_ JSON REST/RPC.
 All rendering is drawn as client-side task.
 I strongly suggest to look at (Backbone)[http://documentcloud.github.com/backbone/] as client-side MVC.

-Simple uses (Resource Query Language)[https://githib.com/kriszyp/rql] and provides very flexible and powerful way to semantically map URLs to DB queries.
+**Simple** uses (Resource Query Language)[https://githib.com/kriszyp/rql] and provides very flexible and powerful way to semantically map URLs to DB queries.

-Simple uses JSON-Schema to describe entities and validation rules.
+**Simple** uses JSON-Schema to describe entities and validation rules.
 Changes are made to vanilla JSON-Schema so that it could express per-property access rules.

-Simple uses Facet to expose entity accessor methods to both web and internal business logic.
+**Simple** uses facets to expose entity accessor methods to both web and internal business logic.

 ...More info to come...